weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 >(Total Elapsed Time: 0.018s, using "Z3")
 >```
 >
+>Here we see that Cryptol has found that not only is our theorem false,
+>but provides a *counterexample* that we can analyze to see why.
+>Let's look a little closer.
+>
+>```bash
+>labs::CryptoProofs::CryptoProofsAnswers> g 0
+>-1
+>```
+>
-> The reason this doesn't work is because `g` is defined with Integer division, resulting in a loss of information for some inputs.
+>The reason this doesn't work is because `g` is defined over the integers
+>(rather than real numbers, which aren't currently supported by Cryptol.)
+>Therefore, the division operator computes integer division, resulting in a
+>loss of information for some inputs.

-#### Exercise 2.2.2: DES inversion
+#### Exercise 2.2.2 DES inversion

 Use Cryptol to prove that `DES.encrypt` and `DES.decrypt` are inverses for all possible inputs.
 Show both directions.